-Two-Factor Authentication brings improvement in security as the right to access no longer relies solely on the strength of the passwords.
-Firstly, it removes the irritation that occurs when you can’t remember the random information you provided at setup and secondly it takes away the risk of cybercriminals being able to guess your ‘security answers’ by researching your data online.
+Two-Factor Authentication brings improvement in security as the right to access no longer relies solely on the passwords’ strength.
+Firstly, it removes the irritation that occurs when you can’t remember the random information you provided at setup.
+Secondly, it takes away the risk of cybercriminals being able to guess your ‘security answers’ by researching your data online.

-However that dosent means it is immune from accidents.
-One of the most high-profile breach of a compromised two-factor system occurred with RSA Security in 2011 where its SecurID authentication tokens were hacked.
+However, that doesn’t mean it is immune from accidents.
+One of the most high-profile breaches of a compromised two-factor system occurred with RSA Security in 2011, where its SecurID authentication tokens were hacked.